jwisemanca/biReports/webelements/readme.md

 ## Notes

-1. This is currently an early release / test version for CR 2020 & SAP BI 4.3 and the last update is October 15 2023.
+1. This is currently an early release / test version for CR 2020 & SAP BI 4.3 and the last update is April 24 2024.
 1. Please thoroughly test on a development environment before adding to any production reports.
 1. The recommended experience level is expert report developer.
 1. [The latest version of webElements can be downloaded here, including some samples.](https://github.com/jwisemanca/biReports/raw/master/webelements/webElements433_20231019.zip)